quantumJLBass/boa-fraud/proceedings/case overview/Constructive fraud.md

 ### Legal Implications:

 Constructive fraud undermines the validity of the foreclosure sale, auction results, and subsequent title transfers.
-Demonstrating it may void the sale and force the court to scrutinize the trustee’s actions, auction integrity, and Plaintiffs’ claims of bona fide purchaser status.
+Demonstrating it may void the sale and force the court to scrutinize the trustee's actions, auction integrity, and Plaintiffs' claims of bona fide purchaser status.

 ### Strategy: